Email this link to a friend.

 AMH stands for Anti-Mullerian Hormone.
-It is also called MIS (Mullerian Inhibiting Substance) .
-Since AMH is produced directly by the ovarian follicles, AMH levels correlate with the number of antral follicles in the ovaries .
+It is also called MIS (Mullerian Inhibiting Substance).
+Since AMH is produced by the granulosa cells lining the ovarian follicles, AMH levels correlate with the number of antral follicles in the ovaries.
 It has been documented that women with lower AMH have lower antral follicular counts and produce a lower number of oocytes compared with women with higher levels.

 AMH Reference ranges